meilisearch/documentation/guides/main_concepts/search.md

 Placeholder returns documents sorted by the [ranking rules](/guides/advanced_guides/settings.md#ranking-rules) specified by the user, without inputting any query words.
 It is compatible with faceting and filtering.

-To perform a placeholder search, simply ommit the query parameter.
+To perform a placeholder search, simply omit the query parameter.

 #### Example